Student Programs and Activities

 Multicultural Programs as they and their organization plan programs and events.

-Life@Babson is the primary way in which to explore the various clubs and organizations on campus; search by category (for example: multicultural or faith-based) and sign up to receive information and event announcements from groups which interest you.
+Engage@Babson is the primary way in which to explore the various clubs and organizations on campus; search by category (for example: multicultural or faith-based) and sign up to receive information and event announcements from groups which interest you.
 Below is a sample of the many culture-based student organizations at Babson.
 Click on their name to check out their Life@Babson organization pages.

 AMAN is an organization dedicated to the expression and awareness of South Asian cultures and traditions here at Babson.